davenaylor/postie/readme.txt

 Attachments are now processed in the order they were attached.

 == CHANGELOG ==
+= 1.4.32 (2013.01.29) =
+* Fixed bug in detecting need for imap extension.
+* Added additional selections for "Maximum number of emails to process"
+* Added logic to skip text attachments named "ATT00001.txt" which are added by MS Exchange virus scanning.
+* Added option to check for email every 5 minutes.

 = 1.4.31 (2013.01.25) =
 * Enhanced category detection to be compatible with Polylang plugin.
 * Enhanced prerequisite detection.